 We named our website after the Morton's Foot Syndrome because everyone who has this foot structure do have an elevated first metatarsal.
 Dr. Morton called it hyper mobile, but that's an area where we think he was wrong in his assessment.
 If you do our foot mechanics assessment, you will notice that when you force your knees to travel over the middle of your feet, you will not be weight bearing on the balls of your feet behind your big toes (first metatarsal head).
 You also have to ask yourself about the concept of being hypermobile just in the first matatarsal complex.
 Most people who suffer from hypermobility will display hypermobility problems in other areas of their bodies.
 Regardless, whether you call the big toe hypermobile or elevated, the outcome is the same - your first metatarsals and big toes are not properly supporting your body.

 A simpler way to recognize Morton’s Foot Syndrome is to look at the first web space.
 If you look carefully at your feet, you may notice (if you have Morton’s Foot Syndrome) that the space between your big and second toes is cut deeper into the foot than the space between the second and third toes.Dr Morton noticed that people who had a short first metatarsal displayed a different weight bearing pattern that impacted their gait mechanics and posture.
 Our professional providers tell us that nearly 100% of their pain patients have this foot configuration, and it has become well recognized among neuromuscular pain professionals that Morton’s Foot Syndrome is a major instigator and perpetuator of chronic muscle and joint pain.

 Exploring your foot mechanics takes just a few minutes.
-It will clearly demonstrate the problem and the solution.
+It will clearly demonstrate the problem and why ProKinetics® Insoles are the best solution.